Electronics Mart IPO subscribed 37% on Day 1 so far. Here's what analysts said

 What others say

-due to its scale, adding that the company has demonstrated superior performance among all major consumer durable and electronics retailers in India in terms of growth and has also managed to deliver respectable return on equity of 17.4 per cent during the Covid impacted year of FY22.
+Nirmal Bang Securities said Electronics Mart enjoys favorable terms of pricing from brands due to its scale, adding that the company has demonstrated superior performance among all major consumer durable and electronics retailers in India in terms of growth and has also managed to deliver respectable return on equity of 17.4 per cent during the Covid impacted year of FY22.

 "We believe EMI is being offered at attractive valuations at PE of 21.8 times FY22 and EV/Ebitda of 9.7 times.
 We recommend subscribing to the issue," Nirmal Bang said.